DCC-Lab/PyTissueOptics/README.md

 ## Installation
 Requires Python 3.6+ installed on the device.

+### Requirements that worked
+If you can run this project, after successful instalation, please add a pull request with your environment installed package list dump into requirements_that_worked folder.
+It will help us to maintain the project and the other users to run.

 ### Installing the development version
 1. Clone the repository.
 2. Create a virtual environment inside the repository with `python -m venv venv`.